Dentists held about 155,000 jobs in 2018. Employment in the detailed occupations that make up dentists was distributed as follows:

 Problem-solving skills.
 Dentists need strong problem-solving skills.
 They must evaluate patients’ symptoms and choose the appropriate treatments.

-The median annual wage for dentists was $149,310 in May 2012.
+The median annual wage for dentists was $159,200 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $73,840, and the top 10 percent earned $187,200 or more.
-Earnings vary according to the number of years in practice, location, hours worked, and specialty.
+The lowest 10 percent earned less than $79,670, and the highest 10 percent earned more than $208,000.

-The median annual wages for dentists in May 2012 were as follows:
+Median annual wages for dentists in May 2019 were as follows:

-Most dentists work full time.
-Some work evenings and weekends to meet their patients' needs.
+Dentists’ work schedules vary.
+Some work evenings and weekends to meet their patients’ needs.
+Many dentists work less than 40 hours a week, although some may work considerably more.

-Employment of dentists is projected to grow 16 percent from 2012 to 2022, faster than the average for all occupations.
+Overall employment of dentists is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.

-For more information about dentists, including accredited dental schools and state boards of dental examiners, visit
+For more information about dentists, including information on accredited dental schools and state boards of dental examiners, visit

-For information on admission to dental schools, visit
+For information about admission to dental schools, visit

-For more information on general dentistry or on a specific dental specialty, visit
+For more information about general dentistry or on a specific dental specialty, visit